PepeTheFroggie/Soyosource-GridTie-inverter-24V-LCD-replacement/readme.md

 Pic of which cable pins are what signal.

 DO NOT TRUST IT!
 Measure 5V and Gnd yourself!
 Especially Rx/Tx may well be swapped.

+This is another temporary hookup which then became permanent.
 ![IMG_20230222_160450.png](IMG_20230222_160450.png "Hi")

 Main screen: